Bombing of Rome in World War II: Correspondences between Pius XII and Roosevelt

-Following the first Allied bombing of Rome on May 16, 1943 (three months before the German Army occupied the city), Pius XII wrote to Roosevelt asking that Rome "be spared as far as possible further pain and devastation, and their many treasured shrines… from irreparable ruin."
+On May 18, 1943 (three months before the German Army occupied the city), Pius XII wrote to Roosevelt asking that Rome "be spared as far as possible further pain and devastation, and their many treasured shrines… from irreparable ruin."

 On June 16, 1943, Roosevelt replied:

 Attacks against Italy are limited, to the extent humanly possible, to military objectives.
 We have not and will not make warfare on civilians or against nonmilitary objectives.
 In the event it should be found necessary for Allied planes to operate over Rome, our aviators are thoroughly informed as to the location of the Vatican and have been specifically instructed to prevent bombs from falling within Vatican City.

 The bombing of Rome was controversial, and General Henry H. Arnold described Vatican City as a "hot potato" because of the importance of Catholics in the U.S. Armed Forces.
 British public opinion, however, was more aligned towards the bombing of the city, due to the participation of Italian planes in The Blitz over London.
 H.G.
 Wells was a particularly vocal proponent of doing so.